versatica/mediasoup/doc/Building.md

   - In OSX install it with `brew install clang-tools-extra`.
   - In linux the package name is `clang-tools-extra`.

-**Environment variables**
+**Environment variables:**

-- "MEDIASOUP_TIDY_CHECKS": comma separated list of checks.
-Overrides the checks defined in `.clang-tidy` file.
+- "MEDIASOUP_TIDY_CHECKS": Comma separated list of checks.
+Overrides the checks defined in `worker/.clang-tidy` file.
-- "MEDIASOUP_TIDY_FILES": space separated source files to process, including their path.
-All .cpp files will be processes by default.
+- "MEDIASOUP_TIDY_FILES": Space separated source files to process, including their path.
+All `.cpp` files will be processes by default.
-- "MEDIASOUP_CLANG_TIDY_DIR": path to directory containing clang tools (run-clang-tidy, clang-tidy, clang-apply-replacements).
+- "MEDIASOUP_CLANG_TIDY_DIR": Path to directory containing clang tools (`run-clang-tidy`, `clang-tidy`, `clang-apply-replacements`).

 ### `invoke fuzzer`